ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 1.      **Removal**.
 Any officer, other than the President, may be removed with or without cause.
 In the event such removal, the following procedures shall be implemented:

-        a)      A notice shall be sent by mail by prepaid, first-class, certified or registered mail to the most recent address of the officer as shown on the Corporation's records, setting forth the removal and the reason therefore.
+        a)      A notice shall be sent by electronic mail and by prepaid, first-class, certified or registered mail to the most recent address of the officer if known by the Corporation, setting forth the removal and the reason for that removal.
 Such notice shall be sent at least seven (7) days before the proposed effective date of the removal.

         #)      The officer being removed shall be given an opportunity to be heard, either orally or in
                 writing, at a hearing to be held no fewer than five (5) days before the removal.
 The hearing shall be held by the Board.
-The notice to the Officer of his or her proposed removal shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of request therefor, and shall state, that in the absence of such request, the effective date of the proposed removal.
+The notice to the Officer of his or her proposed removal shall state that such member is entitled, upon request, to such hearing, shall state that a date, time and place of hearing will be established upon receipt of such a request, and shall state, that in the absence of such request, the effective date of the proposed removal.

         #)     Following the hearing, the Board shall decide whether the Officer should in fact be
                expelled, suspended, or sanctioned in some other way.
 The decision of the Board shall be final.

 2.      **Resignation**.
 Any officer may resign at any time by giving written notice to the Board or to the president or to the secretary of the Corporation.
 Any such resignation shall take effect at